mvousden/chagu/README.md

 ===============================

 To get some idea of how to use this module, add the path of this repository to your PYTHONPATH.
-Some examples are in "example/examples.py", which demonstrate the functionality of this module.
+Some examples are in "example/" (obviously), which demonstrate the functionality of this module.

 If you want to help out, check the issue tracker for tasks and create a fork or